-Trump Says Singapore Peace Summit Back On After Meeting With Kim Jong-un’s North Korean Representative
+Trump Says Singapore Peace Summit Back On After Meeting With Kim Jong Un’s North Korean Representative

-The President went on to say that he was pleased to be back at the table crafting an agreement.
+The president went on to say that he was pleased to be back at the table crafting an agreement.

 “We’re going to deal, and we’re going to really start a process,” Trump said.
 Making a speech to mainstream media outlets from the South Lawn of the White House today, President Trump mentioned the difficulties of the ongoing process and that it would likely take more than a single meeting in Singapore to hammer out all the details.

-The comments to the press were made following his meeting with North Korean official Kim Yong Chol, the same deputy of the DPRK that had drawn the ire of President Trump for his rude comments surrounding Vice President Pence, having called his comments on the matter “stupid” and “ignorant”.
+The comments to the press were made following his meeting with North Korean official Kim Yong Chol, the same deputy of the DPRK that had drawn the ire of President Trump for his rude comments surrounding Vice President Pence, having called his comments on the matter “stupid” and “ignorant.”
 Kim Yong Chol delivered a letter to President Trump of which the contents currently remain unknown to the larger public, although the meeting in and of itself signals cooling tensions between the two nations.

-This sense of measured negotiation continued as a thread during the President’s public comments, as the Commander-in-Chief mentioned that he would be suspending the imposition of any new, additional tariffs on an economically beleaguered North Korea.
-This was done as a measure of good faith, sans any such request directly from Kim Jong-un, according to President Trump: “I’m not going to put them on until such time as the talks break down,” he said.
+This sense of measured negotiation continued as a thread during the president’s public comments, as the commander-in-chief mentioned that he would be suspending the imposition of any new, additional tariffs on an economically beleaguered North Korea.
+This was done as a measure of good faith, sans any such request directly from Kim Jong Un, according to President Trump.

+“I’m not going to put them on until such time as the talks break down,” he said.

 This does not mean that the existing punitive tariffs will be removed or altered, however.
 These tariffs were exacted in response to North Korean military belligerence in the year or two prior, seeing the communist nation firing multiple test missiles and threatening more.
-President Trump reiterated his promise that the tariffs would remain solidly in place until such time as Kim Jong-un and the leadership of the DPRK agreed to completely denuclearize.
+President Trump reiterated his promise that the tariffs would remain solidly in place until such time as Kim Jong Un and the leadership of the DPRK agreed to completely denuclearize.

 Very good meetings with North Korea.